Franly2/fm2/README.md

 This project uses The Guardian Open Platform API to populate the News Carousel section.

-Why this API?
-It provides generous free limits, returns high-quality thumbnail images, and delivers clean metadata (like trailText for excerpts) which perfectly maps to the card design requirements.
-How to get an API Key:

     Visit The Guardian Open Platform.

     Select the Developer tier (Free).